HI, I'M JENNI!

 When we address ALL facets of our health, we can truly embrace and embody the healing benefits that our mind, body, and spirit were meant to experience.
 While there are many directions you can go to reclaim your health, healing trauma is a necessary path for finding your way home.

-The Welle Method is the culmination of my life experiences, education, and expertise.
+Welle by Jenni Houston is the culmination of my life experiences, education, and expertise.
 It is a body-oriented, personalized healing blueprint that merges science, spirituality (the "woo)", and somatics to help you move from a state of survival, anxiety, and shame to one of hope, purpose, and potential.
 I believe what helped me heal can help you as well.